David-Mueller/kungfoo/readme.md

 # The KungFoo micro framework #

-Super fast routing, dependency injection with auto-wired controller methods with support for cryptographically signed incoming and outgoing messages.
+Super fast routing, dependency injection with auto-wired controller methods.
 ... all in all below 40Kb.

 ### How to use this thing? ###